abhilak/javascript-compiler/README.md

     - Make use of the number of parameters
     - Replace with arguments array
     - At function call time, we know the number of parameters passed
-- Short circuit evaluation using a global short circuit flag which can be switched on and off.

 ## Optimizations
 - Code Motion